 Tesla cars can sometimes find themselves with a software gremlin that requires a reboot or reset.
-Its not that common, but it's certainly something that all owners need to be aware of as it solves the majority of issues.
-Which computer has had the issue means different resets will be needed, the most common one is a simple main screen reboot. but if the fault is deeper within the car, for instance linked to the autopilot or chargers, a deeper reset may be required.
-It's also possible that just leaving the car alone for a few hours will cure the problem as the car will go to sleep and effectively reboot itself when you wake it up.
+It's not that common but it's certainly something that all owners need to be aware of as it solves the majority of issues.
+A typical example might be where the Tesla has a frozen screen.
+There are different reset options available which progressively reboot more of the computers and clear local cache, the most common one is a simple main screen reboot, also known as a scroll wheel reboot, but if the fault is deeper within the car, for instance linked to the autopilot or chargers, one of the bigger resets may be required.
+It's also possible that just leaving the car alone for a few hours will cure the problem as the car will go to sleep and effectively partially reboot itself when you wake it up.

-Tesla now suggest unplugging all USB devices prior to performing a reboot as it can prevent some sub systems from shutting down.
+Tesla suggest unplugging all USB devices prior to performing a reboot as it can prevent some sub systems from shutting down.
+This is something we've also recommended for some times, dating back to the MCU1 eMMC memory issue.

-Press and hold both scroll wheels on either side of the steering wheel for up to 10 seconds and the main/central screen will reboot.
-While rebooting you may have seen the airbag icon become visible in the dash and the clicking noise from the indicator will not be heard.
+Press and hold both scroll wheels on either side of the steering wheel for up to 10 seconds until the main/central screen starts to reboot.
+While rebooting you may see the airbag icon become visible in the dash (MS and MX only) and the clicking noise from the indicator will not be heard if they are in use.

 Press and hold both buttons above the scroll wheels on either side of the steering wheel for up to 10 seconds and the drivers dash/screen will reboot.

-Sit in the car with the door closed and don't touch anything or open the door other than to follow the instructions.
+This is one of the bigger reboots and is similar to leaving the car over night and shutting down naturally.
+Sit in the car with the door closed and don't touch anything or open the door other than to follow the instructions to do a powerdown.
 This is also best done where its quiet as being able to listen to the car can help, otherwise pay attention to the time.

 We don't advise doing this hard reset unless you are selling the car but if you are stuck and Tesla support is unable to help, then this can be tried.
 The process is the same as Option 4 just pick the different option from the screen.